Main Street Historic District (Baton Rouge, Louisiana)

-Main Street Historic District is a historic district in downtown Baton Rouge, Louisiana, located along Main Street, from North 4th Street to North 7th Street.
+Main Street Historic District is a historic district in downtown Baton Rouge, Louisiana, United States, located along Main Street, from North 4th Street to North 7th Street.

 The 2.5 acre area comprises a total of 11 historic commercial buildings, dating from c.1890 to c.1935.

 The historic district was listed on the National Register of Historic Places on November 7, 1985.

 Contributing Properties

 The historical district contains a total of 11 contributing properties, built between c.1890 and c.1935: